solowihmaria/react-course-forms/README.md

 # react-course-forms

-This repo contains the coursework 'React Forms' task.
+This repo contains the coursework task for RS school.